 - Lightly press seeds into the surface.
 Do not bury deeply—cover lightly with fine vermiculite or sand.

 - Keep consistently moist but not waterlogged.
-Use a humidity dome or plastic wrap to maintain humidity.

 Light Requirements: